c-mooney/add-homograph/README.md

 # add-homograph
-Perl script which adds homographs to SFM as needed and removes any homographs matching the default value (100) if lexeme is unique.
+Perl script which adds homographs to SFM as needed.
-Using the -u option adds homographs to unique lexemes as well.
-Default value of homograph for unique lexemes is 100.
+Using the -u option, add_hm.pl will add a default \hm 100 to a unique record as well as adding homographs to non unique entries.

+Executing add_hm.pl to an SFM file that includes the default \hm 100 to unique entries will result in the default \hm 100 being removed.

 	perl add_hm.pl FILENAME.SFM

 #adds homographs where necessary and removes \hm Default Value (set to 100) from unique entries.
-creates timestamp.log in current directory
+#Creates timestamp.log in current directory

 	perl add_hm.pl FILENAME.SFM -u

-#-u opton adds homographs where necessary and adds \hm Default Value (set to 100) to unique #entries.
+#-u option adds homographs where necessary and adds \hm Default Value (set to 100) to unique entries.
 #Creates timestamp.log in current directory

-#
+Assumptions:

-#input file is an SFM file.
-This file will be opl'd, processed and de_opl'd.
+#Input file is an SFM file in utf-8.
-#output file is an SFM file.
+#Output file is an SFM file in utf-8.
-#

   Requires:
-  perl (at least 5.10)
+  perl 5.22
-  use utf8;
   use oplStuff.pm

+ oplStuff.pm is included in this project.